followmyutopia/devextreme-documentation/concepts/05 Widgets/VectorMap/20 Providing Data/10 Data for Areas/40 Using a Binary Source/20 Web Approach.md

-[note] To use this approach, your web browser must support the [DataView](https://developer.mozilla.org/en-US/docs/Web/API/DataView) interface.
+[note] To use this approach, your web browser must support the <a href="https://developer.mozilla.org/en-US/docs/Web/API/DataView" target="_blank">DataView</a> interface.

 Reference an additional script in the head of your HTML document as follows.
 This script can be found in the **Lib/js/vectormap-utils** folder of your DevExtreme package.